 There are other great ideas on the internet of ways to flavor your cloud bread, which I’m really excited to try.

-But, in the meantime, try just making the classic recipe, and then get creative from there.
+But, in the meantime, try just making this simple recipe, and then get creative from there.

 Low Carb Cloud Bread